 While creating your app, you probably will have monetization on your mind.
-While many customers may start out with a free app experience, integrating a paid experience is typically top priority.
+While many customers may start out with a free app experience, integrating a paid experience is typically a top priority.

 Monetization of your apps using MAZ can be achieved in a few different ways.
 The first option is to lock some or all of your content and offer a paid subscription to your users in order to unlock the content.
-Subscriptions can be purchased via the app stores from the app and you can sell either a monthly, quarterly or annual subscription.
+Subscriptions can be purchased via the app stores from the app and you can sell either a monthly, quarterly, or annual subscription.

 If you already have subscribers outside of your apps, and you want to provide access to those users in the app, you also may be able to integrate your existing subscriber database.